Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 * **Bin icon**: Click the icon<img src="../../assets/flim-studio/binIcon.PNG" width='22px' height='22px' alt="delete cluster icon">to delete the cluster.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-#####  AUTOMATIC GMM CLUSTER IDENTIFICATION
+##### Automatic GMM cluster identification
 <br>
 <div align="center">
     <img src="../../assets/flim-studio/automatic-gmm.PNG" alt="automatic GMM settings">
 </div><br>

 The Gaussian Mixture Model (GMM) is a probabilistic approach that interprets a dataset as a blend of several Gaussian distributions.
-In GMM, each Gaussian element is a distinct cluster or subgroup within the overall data.
+In GMM, each gaussian element is a distinct cluster or subgroup within the overall data.
 This model is particularly adept at handling scenarios where data points might be associated with more than one cluster, offering a nuanced view of data variability.

 FLIM Studio's  machine learning AI identifies clusters on your phasor plot.
 It assigns distinct, vibrant colors to each cluster for enhanced visual distinction.